Winter is a magical time in Yellowstone, when the world has turned white and the darker animals are easier to find but not so easy to photograph.

 You will be responsible for transportation to Gardiner, MT, where your workshop will begin, and for your accommodations.
 I can make recommendations for motels and food, or you can check the “Gardiner” tab.

-I have been located in Gardiner, Montana, and touring the park for photography, videography and wildlife watching on a near daily basis for the past six winters, so please do not hesitate to ask questions.
+I have been located in Gardiner, Montana, and touring the park for photography, videography and wildlife watching on a near daily basis for the past ten winters, so please do not hesitate to ask questions.
 There is one grocery store in town, only a few restaurants open and not all motels are open, during the winter.
 Your entertainment at night will be limited to a couple of local bars, dining out, or getting warm in your room.
 Gardiner is a small town so you can walk almost everywhere but make sure you give the local deer and elk the right-of-way.

 More information on Yellowstone in the Winter:

-Maximum 3 people on each tour
+Maximum 3 people in each workshop

 We ask that you refrain from smoking or wearing scents of any kind on the day of the tour, for the comfort of those, including your tour guide, who might have allergies.